Get Involved

 The Middle Neighborhoods National Steering Committee was formed in 2019 to determine the methods, structure, and resources to sustain a long-term effort that brings attention and support to America’s middle neighborhoods.
 The Steering Committee is currently comprised of 12 members, including prominent practitioners, policymakers, researchers, and funders working at national, state, and local levels.
 The Steering Committee advises the National Community Stabilization Trust and provides input to NeighborWorks America in their leadership of the middle neighborhoods initiative.

-Schwarz, AICP is the Director of Neighborhood Services for the City of Plano, which includes the BEST Neighborhoods, Community Services and Property Standards Divisions.
-Schwarz previously held the position of Plano’s Comprehensive Planning Manager.
-Prior to moving to the Dallas-Fort Worth area in 2013, she served the City of Galveston for 12 years in multiple roles, including Interim Director of Planning and Community Development.
-Schwarz’s professional experience includes: strategic and comprehensive planning, historic preservation and neighborhood planning, coastal and environmental planning, disaster recovery planning, land development regulations, grant management and code enforcement.
-Schwarz is a member of the American Institute of Certified Planners (AICP) and a Texas Registered Code Enforcement Officer.
+Prior to moving to the Dallas-Fort Worth area in 2013, she served the City of Galveston for twelve years in multiple roles, including Interim Director of Planning and Community Development.
+Ms. Schwarz holds a master’s degree in Historic Preservation from the University of Georgia and received the Graduate Certificate in Local Government Management from the University of Texas at Dallas.
+She is a member of the American Institute of Certified Planners (AICP) and a Texas Registered Code Enforcement Officer.

 Fears is an economic development expert who specializes in strategic planning, financial modeling, community development financing, and program management.
 Fears’ work at GCI advances business, workforce and housing development locally and connects three business clusters to the region.
 At GCI, Fears created a new Chatham Center Chicago, a branded commercial retail area that has an accompanying online directory of 200 merchants and service providers.
 Recently she secured a MacArthur Foundation and Exelon Corporation grants for GCI.
 Previously, Fears developed and secured partial funding for two community development corporation plans a $37 million 38-block plan for a Detroit neighborhood; and a $17 million nine-block plan for an Atlanta neighborhood.
 Fears is a Harvard Loeb Fellow.